Beeston, Nottinghamshire: 19th century

 Beeston outgrew its village status as a silk weaving centre in the early 19th century.
 The first silk mill was burnt down (along with Nottingham Castle) in the Reform Bill riots of 1831.
 With the decline of the silk industry, many former mills gained light industrial uses in the early 20th century.
 Equipment made by the Beeston Boiler Company is still found all over the former British Empire.

 Between 1880 and the turn of the century, Thomas Humber and partners made bicycles and eventually motor-cycles and cars at a factory at the junction of what are now Queens Road and Humber Road.
 At its height it employed 2000, although this ended abruptly in 1907 when the firm moved to Coventry.

+In 1882, the orphanage department of a Nottingham-based institution relocated to Beeston, occupying cottages on Imperial Road.
+By 1886, the facility had expanded to accommodate up to 48 children, with segregated cottages for boys and girls.
+The orphanage became a certified school in 1885, allowing it to receive children boarded out by Boards of Guardians.
+In 1943, it was authorised to operate as an Adoption Society and was renamed to Beeston Children's Homes.

 20th century

-In 1901 the National Telephone Company built a factory in Beeston for telephone materials.
+In 1901, the National Telephone Company built a factory in Beeston for telephone materials.
 This was taken over by the British L.M.
 Ericsson Manufacturing Co.
 Ltd. in 1903.
-Shortly before the transfer, most of the old factory was destroyed by fire, and in the rebuilding it was extended.
+Shortly before the transfer, most of the old factory was destroyed by fire and, in the rebuilding, it was extended.
 A new power station was built.
-In 1906 a large building was erected, chiefly devoted to cabinet work.
+In 1906, a large building was erected, chiefly devoted to cabinet work.

-Under the Plessey name these large premises continued as a major source of employment through the 1980s.
-Plessey became GPT with GEC's involvement.
+Under the Plessey name, these large premises continued as a major source of employment through the 1980s.
+Plessey became GPT, with GEC's involvement.
 With the various restructurings of the GEC group and its rebranding as Marconi, much of the site was sold to Siemens along with the private telephone-network side of the business.
-Siemens sublet much of the site as a "business park".
+Siemens sublet much of the site as a business park.

 SMS Electronics was formed from a management buyout of the manufacturing facility of Siemens in 2003.
-It won the Queens Award for Export in 2012 and employs over 200.
-The whole site was acquired by HSBC in 2006 for a mixed-use "employment-led" redevelopment.
-In 2007 a building was constructed for Atos Origin.
+It won the Queens Award for Export in 2012 and employs over 200 people.
+The whole site was acquired by HSBC in 2006 for a mixed-use employment-led redevelopment.
+In 2007, a building was constructed for Atos Origin.

 The Boots campus includes three listed modernist buildings designed by engineer Owen Williams (two Grade I, one Grade II), though they are difficult to see from outside.
-It also has a later, Grade II* listed building by Skidmore, Owings & Merrill.
+It also has a later Grade II* listed building by Skidmore, Owings & Merrill.

 Motor manufacture returned to Beeston for a short period in 1987, when the Middlebridge Company set up a small factory in Lilac Grove and produced 77 Scimitar cars.
 The firm went into liquidation in 1990.

 Beeston Maltings was in operation until the late 20th century.
 The buildings were in Dovecote Lane, opposite the Victoria Hotel, but were demolished in 2012–2013.